 A fabric weave refers to the way the warp and weft yarns are interlaced in a fabric.

-In the most basic of fabric weaving, the threads (lengthwise warps and crosswise wefts) go criss-cross in the simplest of pattern, at right angles to each other.
-But in others, they are woven in so many interesting patterns – artistically, decoratively.
-Do you know that the fabric factories can come up with a mind-boggling number of weave structures?
+In the most basic of fabric weaving, the threads (lengthwise warps and crosswise wefts) go criss-cross in the simplest pattern at right angles to each other.
+But in others, they are woven in many exciting ways – artistically and decoratively.

 But the basic weave types that mix and match to form all the others are –

 Different Types of fabric weaves

-1 Plain weave
+1. Plain weave